-You may have spent considerable time and effort preparing for a strong storm coming your way, but what should you do after the storm has passed?
-What follows are some tips and resources that we hope you will find useful.
+You may have spent considerable time and effort preparing for a strong storm coming your way, but what should you do after the hurricane has passed?
+What follows are some hurricane recovery tips and resources that we hope you will find useful.
 We are always here to support you!

 In any type of loss, you will usually be required to: